Fall Weekend Workshop

 Wild Edible Remedies

 Participants will explore the basics of seasonal foraging and traditional herbal preparation that begins with a guided walk to identify and respectfully harvest wild and garden herbs that support immunity and digestion.
 After gathering our ingredients, we’ll craft a traditional herbal fire cider—a potent vinegar infusion made with roots, herbs, spices, and honey.
 Participants will combine, and customize their own blend while learning about the herbal actions and history behind this folk remedy.
 Each participant will leave with a jar of their own fire cider to finish infusing at home, along with instructions for straining, storing, and using it throughout the year.
+This class is taught by a biologist and the owner of Jenny Wren Gardening.